jorgefz/Lince/docs/src/Textures.md

 	uint32_t height
 )
 ```
+Creates an empty texture of given size.

 ## LinceSetTextureData
 ```c
 void LinceSetTextureData(LinceTexture* texture, unsigned char* data)
 ```
+Provides byte data to a texture, useful for empty textures.

 ## LinceDeleteTexture
 ```c
 void LinceDeleteTexture(LinceTexture* texture)
 ```
+Frees texture data and deletes corresponding OpenGL object.

 ## LinceBindTexture
 ```c
 void LinceBindTexture(LinceTexture* texture, uint32_t slot)
 ```
+Binds a texture to a slot so that it may be used in rendering.
+Note that the total number of slots vary depending on platform, but is usually 32 on modern platforms.